ekromhout/midPointComplexDemoKubernetes.old/README.md

 # midPoint_container

+In the [grouper-midpoint](grouper-midpoint) directory there is a [midPoint <-> Grouper integration demo](https://spaces.at.internet2.edu/display/TIERENTREG/midPoint+-+Grouper+integration+demo).

-Eventually here will be a dockerized version of midPoint suitable for the use within TIER environment.
+In the [midpoint](midpoint) directory there is a dockerized version of midPoint suitable for the use within TIER environment.

-Currently there is [midPoint <-> Grouper integration demo](grouper-midpoint), a work still in progress.
+Both are in progress.